 We don’t recommend using shampoo more than once a week.
-In fact, you should try for only once a month.
-If your hair is consistently dry, like mine has been try lengthening the period of time between wash days.
+In fact, you should try only once a month.
+If your hair is consistently dry like mine has been tried lengthening the period of time between wash days.
 If your hair gets dirty, try using other cleansing treatments like baking soda, or apple cider vinegar.

 If you let your hair rest, you should see a difference in your hair in no time!
 Whenever I notice that my hair is too dry, I stop using styling products for about two weeks.